Code-Institute-Submissions/mtopircean-project2/README.md

 I`ve achieved this by:
 * Writing semantic HTML
 * Correct selection of text size, font and style in order to contrast well with the other elements of the page.
-* Highly visible and relevant logo
+* Highly visible and relevant logo.
-* Use of alt attribute connected to the logo
+* Use of alt attribute connected to the logo.

 Another area I was mindful of, was that all of the consideration above where not lost when using the website in smaller screen sizes.